CSC207-UofT/course-project-aarves/phase1/progress_report.md

 ### Clean Architecture
 **_How does our project adhere to Clean Architecture?_**
-- The code is independent of the Android UI, and external agency and of the database (?)
+- The code is independent of the Android UI, and external agency and of the database
+- The code follows the dependency rule (see dependency inversion under SOLID principles for more info)

 **Scenario walk-through:**
     Upon opening the app, a client interacts with the software through an Android UI.
 When a client signs-in...